 First and foremost, you’ll need to back up your Mac.
 It’s important to keep in mind that this process will differ depending on whether you have your new Mac already or not.

 If you have a new Mac waiting, the setup process on your new computer will walk you through the process of getting all your files from your old Mac onto your new one.
 (You can also use Apple’s Migration Assistant in Finder > Applications > Migration Assistant.)
-If that’s the case, just follow the instructions and skip to step #2.

 If you’re getting your Mac ready to sell without having bought a new one yet, you’ll want to use Time Machine (Apple’s built-in backup service) to save all your important files either to iCloud or to an external hard drive.